ejikeugba/serp/README.md

   - The Figure below shows the coefficient paths (row1) and the smoothing steps (row2) for the ordinal model of the wine data using SERP.
-The dashed horizontal (blue) and vertical (red) lines denote the parallel estimates and the selected estimates based on the minimum deviance, respectively.
+The dashed horizontal (blue) and vertical (red) lines respectively denote the parallel estimates and the selected estimates based on the minimum deviance.

 <img src='man/figures/serpshrink.png' width = "800" />